Jehans Nordbu

 Jehans Persson Nordbu (1768–c.1860), also Johannes Nordboe, was a Norwegian-American immigrant to the United States and an early settler in the state of Texas.

-Jehans Persson Nordbu was born at Ringebu in Oppland, Norway.
+Jehans Persson Nordbu was born at Ringebu in Christians amt (county), Norway.
 He was the son of Peder Nordboe and Abelone Engebretsdatter.
 He and his family resided on the Nordbu farm in the parish of Venabygd.